haxsaw/hikaru/docs/models.rst

 from the swagger file.
 This means that in IDEs such as PyCharm and Pydev you can receive meaningful assistance from the IDE as to the names and types of a parameters to a model class, which provides material assistance in the authoring process.
-It also means that every hikaru model class can be used with the tools in the dataclasses module to inspect and process both classes and class instances.
+It also means that every Hikaru model class can be used with the tools in the dataclasses module to inspect and process both classes and class instances.